 \subsection{Training including systematic effects}

-As previously seen, the two-channel Gaussian training allows to improve our $\tau$ estimates on \srolltwo{} simulations.
-However, the persistence of residual bias motivates us to move forward in the training setup and include systematic effects in the training simulations.
-Our goal is to achieve fully unbiased results as a necessary condition to apply our NN models to real \planck{} maps.
-In this section we explore two possible ways of including systematics in our NN-based models: training on \srolltwo{} simulations from the very beginning, and performing a \srolltwo{} retraining update on previously trained Gaussian networks.
+As previously seen, the two-channel Gaussian training allowed to improve our $\tau$ estimates on \srolltwo{} simulations.
+However, the continued occurrence of bias, even though small, motivated us to evolve the training setup by including systematic effects in the training set.
+Our goal was to achieve fully unbiased results before applying our NN models to real \planck{} maps.
+In this section we explore two possible ways of including systematics: training on \srolltwo{} simulations from the very beginning and performing a \srolltwo{} retraining update on previously trained Gaussian networks.